dey-joydeep/chatapp/README.md

 The application is runnable particualarly in Chrome.
 (Not supported in IE, Not tested in Firefox and Safari)

 Branch Purpose:
-Integration of Tomcat Server and replace the current html/logic with JSP & Servlet.
+Integration of WebSocket with current operations.
+1. Get Login/Logout status
+2. Get new message